Violence against women – inside and outside the home

 The victims of domestic violence need many kinds of help.
 They not only need psychological, medical and legal assistance, they often need very practical help.
 They may turn to Your Sanctuary in an emergency and arrive with very few personal belongings.

-So we collect toiletries that are given out as emergency supplies.
+We collect toiletries that are given out as emergency supplies.
+Here are the body and hair care products we donated in December 2021:

 We respond to urgent calls for help.
 In September 2020, we answered a call for tea towels.
 Over 40 tea towels were collected an delivered in a matter of days.
 In October 2020, another urgent request came in, this time for a DVD player, plus kitchen towel, hair conditioner and anti-bacterial products.